 A norm where there are currently no openly gay male footballers in England’s top four divisions and only 5% of its leadership roles and 13% of its coaching staff roles currently filled by people from a BAME background, despite making up over a third of the current professional playing staff.

 By employing somebody from a different background, you allow for new ideas to be brought to the table, facilitated by a fresh perspective that can only be brought by a different pair of eyes to that of an elderly, white man.

 Another argument that is thrown at this idea is the lack of suitable candidates from the black and Asian communities.
 But as Leon Mann of The Guardian pointed out in an article earlier this week:

 “The game needs to move away from a system that only recognises talent from a white, male, heterosexual and able-bodied perspective.
 When we say we want “the best” candidate, whose definition of best are we talking about?

 All the academic studies on diversity tell us that we recruit in our own image.
 So, if the decision-makers are all white and male it is no surprise that, time and again, they opt for another version of themselves.
 A thorough and transparent recruitment process needs a diverse group of people involved to give all candidates a fair chance.”

-Put simply, this appointment will not decide whether English football successfully tackles the issues of representation within the sport.
-But it can certainly be a catalyst for the change in the decision-making departments that the game has been crying out for.
+Put simply, this appointment won’t decide whether English football successfully tackles the issues of representation within the sport.
+But it can certainly be a catalyst for change in the decision-making departments of the game.

-With the Premier League requiring a new executive director and the PFA appointing a new chief executive soon, the FA now holds the opportunity to lead the way in making a change for the better.
+With the Premier League requiring a new executive director and the PFA appointing a new chief executive soon, the FA now has an opportunity to lead the way in making a change for the better.
 To go down the same road they did with Gregg Clarke would only bring more problems than solutions.